yomex96/steghub/Load_Balancing_Solution_with_Nginx/Load_Balancing_Solution_with_Nginx.md

    d.
 Testing the Setup:
    * Verify that the load balancer is correctly distributing requests
    * Test failover scenarios by stopping one of the web servers

+# Conclusion:

+This project demonstrates how to set up a load balancer using Nginx to distribute traffic across multiple web servers.
+It's designed to improve the performance and reliability of web applications by evenly distributing incoming requests.